wires160/autotss/README.md

 3. Run `python3 autotss.py`
 4. (Optional) Schedule autotss to run frequently to save blobs for firmwares as they are signed

+## Commandline options
+Run python3 autotss.py --help to see all options.
+-p: Specify path to tsschecker
+-b: Resets signing status of beta firmwares.
+This will force autotss to check the signing status for all beta firmwares rather than
+    using the previous saved status.
+-c: Use cached BuildManifest.plist files for beta firmwares.
+This is enabled by default, and downloads the BuildManifest files which
+    significantly speeds up tsschecker.
+-r: Resets cache and forces autotss to re-download all beta firmware BuildManifest.plist files.
+-v: Verbose output.

 ## Config File
 Your devices.ini file should follow the format below.
 Specifying a board config is optional but may be required for your device model.
 ```
 [Device Name]
 identifier = iPhone9,4
 ecid = 1438617935153
+beta = 1
 ```

 Example: